bonom/bonom/README.md

 I'm Andrea, here you can find some infos about me and some of my projects and publications.

 ## :mortar_board: Infos
-I'm currently enrolled in M.Sc.
-Artificial Intelligence Systems at University of Trento (Graduation expected in 2023).
+I'm currently an AI Engineer at IBM.
+I have graduated in M.Sc.
+Artificial Intelligence Systems at University of Trento.
 > I love to learn new things and I'm always looking for new challenges.

-:mag_right: I'm interested in Machine Learning, Deep Learning and Genetic Programming.
+:mag_right: I'm interested in Reinforcement Learning and Strong AI.
 I like Formula 1 and football.

 ## :mailbox: Socials
 You can reach me on  <a href="https://www.linkedin.com/in/andreabonomi984">